Paopun20/PyNES.Emulator/README.md

    python setup.py build_ext --inplace
    ```

-5. Install the required dependencies using (requirements file is included in the repository you don't need to install it manually, it will install automatically):
+5. Install the required dependencies using (requirements file is included in the repository you don't need to install it manually, it will install automatically) (best to uv):

    ```bash
    pip install -r requirements.txt